rexcontrols/REXexamples/UniPi_examples/LEDsnake_EMO-1WR8/README.md

 various I/O devices using the REX Control System.

 The ATMT state automaton cycles through 4 states to gradually increase the speed of the "LED snake".
-Individual pulse generator is selected based on the ATMT automaton state.
-The generated pulses move the snake bit by bit (literally - bitwise shift to left is used).
+The appropriate pulse generator is selected according to the ATMT automaton state.
+The generated pulses move the snake bit by bit (literally
+- bitwise shift to left is used).

 ## Prerequisities ##